Skip to main content

 • Leaders who embody TFA's core values of choosing courage and acting with humility

-• Leaders with deep ties to Hawai‘i and partners with an orientation towards allyship
+• Leaders with deep ties to Hawai‘i and people with an orientation towards partnership

-• Leaders with awareness and understanding of Hawaiʻi’s history, context, culture, and relationship to the United States
+• Leaders with awareness and understanding of Hawaiʻi’s history, context, and culture

 Two corps members in Hawaii collaborate at a white board.